Global Game Jam 3

 The team of Liam - with Valentijn Dol, Bobbie Goede, Wouter Grin and Paul van Lulling - a veteran team that weathered 5 games jams together counting 3 programmers and 2 game designers and some proficiency either in 2D or 3D art went straight to work.
 For simplicity they will further on go by Team 2.

 A quick alignment on how many teams we should make with the rest of the bunch ended up being 2, and names were pulled to make the distribution as quick and easy as possible: Sasha, Max, Thomas Kole and Abel created one (from now on Team 3), Anna, Ted, Arco and Mike the second team (from now on Team 1).

 All in the spirit of “if it ain’t broke, don’t fix it” most of us at one point in their brainstorm session ended up with crazy eights - check last year's post to learn more about it.

 Crazy8 from Team 1

-Over in the second workroom, which was now a makeshift headquarters for Team a 2 hour brainstorm session resulted in a single concept which all liked, Vase Off.
+Over in the second workroom, which was now a makeshift headquarter for Team 2 a two hour brainstorm session resulted in a single concept which all liked, Vase Off.
 A two player game where the players have to work together to recreate a broken vase.
-One player has to describe parts of a vase to player 2 who recreates the vase based on player ones description.
+One player has to describe parts of a vase to player 2 who recreates the vase based on the description of player 1.
 The concept had a lot of potential for comical communication between the players.

-Since our Site was so central for everybody to get around, most people decided to take the trade of a short late trip for a comfy bed, leaving only a couple of people back around 1 o’clock at night.
+Since our site was so central for everybody to get around, most people decided to take the trade off of a short late trip for a comfy bed, leaving only a couple of people back around 1 o’clock at night.